tne-lab/crossing-detector/README.md

 Currently maintained by Sumedh Sopan Nagrale.

 ## Crossing Detector version
 This version includes an additional constraint which is activated by clicking on asic checkbox which is on the upper right side.
-	This leads the algorithm to check if the current and previous phases does not have a improbable difference. if current value was 45 and the next value was above 135, the stimulation will not occur.
+This leads the algorithm to check if the current and previous phases does not have a improbable difference. if current value is 135 and the previous value was above 135, the stimulation will not occur at the current iteration.